fluffycowfluffy/PROJECT-PENNEY/README.md

 ---
 Quick Start
 ---
-Run the following in command line in order to clone this repository within your virtual environment.
+Run the following in command line in order to clone this repository.
 ```
 git clone https://github.com/fluffycowfluffy
 ```